Vibe Check – Why skip links are needed

 </main>

-• Keyboard Testing: Ensure pressing Tab on a new page highlights the skip link.
+Ensure pressing Tab on a new page highlights the skip link.

-• Screen Reader Testing: Verify that assistive technologies correctly announce the skip link and allow navigation.
+Verify that assistive technologies correctly announce the skip link and allow navigation.

-• Cross-Browser Compatibility: Some browsers handle focus differently, so test across multiple environments.
+Some browsers handle focus differently, so test across multiple environments.

 Ask yourself:

-• Do your pages have a skip link that allows people to bypass repetitive navigation?
+Do your pages have a skip link that allows people to bypass repetitive navigation?

-• Is your skip link visually hidden but easily accessible when focused?
+Is your skip link visually hidden but easily accessible when focused?

-• Does the main content area receive focus when activated via the skip link?
+Does the main content area receive focus when activated via the skip link?

-• Have you tested the functionality with a keyboard and screen reader?
+Have you tested the functionality with a keyboard and screen reader?

 Reflecting on these questions helps ensure that your site’s navigation is accessible and intuitive.

-Vibe in Action – The Future of Navigation Accessibility
+Vibe in action – The future of navigation accessibility

-• Consider adding skip links to other repetitive sections, such as sidebars or footers.
+Consider adding skip links to other repetitive sections, such as sidebars or footers.

-• Future-forward designs should explore voice commands and gesture-based navigation for enhanced accessibility.
+Future-forward designs should explore voice commands and gesture-based navigation for enhanced accessibility.

-• Accessibility guidelines recommend skip links, but many sites still overlook them.
+Accessibility guidelines recommend skip links, but many sites still overlook them.
+Raising awareness among designers and developers ensures wider implementation.

-Vibing Out
+Vibing out

 Skip links are a small yet essential detail in web accessibility.
 By implementing them correctly, designers and developers can significantly improve the experience for people who navigate via keyboard or assistive technology.